iem-projects/pd-acre/readme.rst

 - Extended in the courses using Waveguide- and Tetraspeaker project.
 - Integrated parts of it into the [ICE] development 2010-
 - published for Ambisonics Mixer Tools development for Studios at IEM.
 2015
-- published Waveguide library after editing for teaching purposes  IEM 2016
+- published Waveguide library after editing for teaching purposes.
+IEM 2016
 - split modules amb and wg to separate git repos for better development and distribution
 - Enhanced mxr with better parameter naming scheme.
 - moved to 2.0 with split